-Aromatic, rich and spicy - proof, if you ever needed it, that vegetarian food is anything but bland.
+Aromatic, rich and spicy – proof, if you ever needed it, that vegan food is anything but bland.
 This vegan noodle soup with crispy tofu is full of flavour.

 For the spice paste, place all of the spice paste ingredients, except the vegetable oil, into a food processor and blend to a pulp.